gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

     class T bad
 ```

-The bucket, not the cheaper compare, is what produces the large numbers: it lets the search visit only the tag's
-elements and skip the rest of the tree, while the one-compare match keeps each candidate it does reach cheap on top.
+The bucket supplies the large gain because unrelated descendants do not become candidates.
+Over the WHATWG
-`find_all("a", attrs={"href": True})` over the WHATWG spec drops from 33.5 to 4.4 microseconds, and a rare-tag lookup
+specification, `find_all("a", attrs={"href": True})` falls from 33.5 to 4.4 microseconds.
-like `find_all("meta", attrs={"name": "viewport"})` from 29.2 down to 0.17.
-The same integer compare rides into the CSS
+`find_all("meta", attrs={"name": "viewport"})` falls from 29.2 to 0.17 microseconds.
+The CSS engine matches selectors
-engine, which matches selectors right to left.
-A selector like `section > p` anchors on each `p` and checks its parent;
+from right to left, so `section > p` anchors on each `p` and tests its parent with `parent->atom == TH_TAG_SECTION`
-when the left side of a combinator is a bare type selector, that step is `parent->atom == TH_TAG_SECTION` before the
-full compound matcher runs.
-Selector matching picks up 11 to 19 percent across the corpus pages.
-This is the same trick
+before running the compound matcher.
+This change cuts selector work by 11 to 19 percent across the corpus.
+Browsers call
-browsers use: an [interned name](https://en.wikipedia.org/wiki/String_interning), sometimes called an atom or a quark,
+this representation an [interned name](https://en.wikipedia.org/wiki/String_interning), an atom, or a quark.
+Its purpose
-so that the hot comparison is an integer identity test.
-It is the string-side equivalent of everything the tokenizer
-does to avoid touching bytes it does not need.
+is identical: compare integer identities after touching the name bytes once.

+The atom and the bucket remove different work.
+Atom identity lowers the cost of testing one candidate.
+The bucket lowers
+the number of candidates.
+Rare tags expose the second effect because their buckets bypass almost the whole document.
+Common tags leave more nodes to inspect, yet each node still receives the integer test.
+CSS selectors reuse both gains
+when a type selector appears in the rightmost compound or on the parent side of a combinator.

 {{< atom-index >}}

-### Building the index once instead of every time
+### One index removes an O(N²) walk

-`element.css_path()` hands back a CSS selector that locates one element from the document root, the thing your browser's
+`element.css_path()` returns a selector that locates an element from the document root, like the selector copied from
-devtools shows when you right-click and copy a selector.
-The short selector is an id, `#main > p:nth-of-type(3)`, but a
-selector may anchor on an id only if that id is unique in the document, because a repeated id would match more than one
-element and the path would be wrong.

-The first version checked uniqueness the obvious way: to see whether an id was unique, scan the whole document and count
-how many elements carried it.
-That is O(N) per candidate, and pathing every element in a document is then O(N squared).
+browser developer tools.
+An id provides a short anchor only when it occurs once.
+The first implementation established
+uniqueness by scanning the document for every candidate.
+Each candidate cost O(N), and pathing the document cost O(N²).
-On a document with six thousand ids it took 112 milliseconds, which is slow enough to notice.
+A document with six thousand ids required 112 milliseconds.

-The fix is an auxiliary index built once.
-The first `css_path()` call on a tree builds an id-occurrence map, an
+The first `css_path()` call now creates and caches an
-[open-addressed hash table](https://en.wikipedia.org/wiki/Open_addressing) from id value to the count of elements
+[open-addressed hash table](https://en.wikipedia.org/wiki/Open_addressing) that maps each id to its occurrence count.
-carrying it, and caches it on the tree.
-Uniqueness is then a probe of a few characters instead of a document scan:
+Uniqueness becomes a probe over the id characters:

 ```c
 static uint64_t path_id_hash(const Py_UCS4 *value, Py_ssize_t len, int ci) {